programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt1.md

 These lessons aim to:

 - Provide an introduction to [deep learning](https://en.wikipedia.org/wiki/Deep_learning) based computer vision methods for humanities research.
+Deep learning is a branch of machine learning (something we'll discuss in more detail in the lesson)
 - Give an overview of the steps involved in training a deep learning model.
 - Discuss some of the specific considerations around using deep learning/computer vision for humanities research.
 - Help you decide whether deep learning might be a useful tool for you.